-Businesses can qualify as Section 3 in any one of three (3) ways: (a) If your business is owned in equal to or in excess of fifty-one percent (51%) by someone who is a Section 3 Resident; or (b) if thirty percent (30%) of your staff meets the definition of a Section 3 Resident; or (c) if your business has a firm commitment to provide twenty-five percent (25%) of the total dollar amount of subcontracts to a Section 3 business.
+Meanwhile, a Section 3 Business Concern can qualify as Section 3 be any type of business, such as a sole proprietorship, partnership, or a corporation properly licensed that meets all legal requirements to perform the contract under consideration.
+The Business Concern must meet at least one (1) of the following criteria documented within the last six (6)-month periods any one of three (3) ways: (a) If your business is owned in equal to or in excess of fifty-one percent (51%) by someone who is a Section 3 Resident; or (b) if thirty percent (30%) of your staff meets the definition of a Section 3 Resident; or (c) if your business has a firm commitment to provide twenty-five percent (25%) of the total dellar amount of subcontracts to a Section 3 business.
+(1) it is at least fifty one percent (51%) owned and controlled by low- or very low-income persons; (2) Over seventy-five percent (75%) of the labor hours performed for the business over the prior three (3)-month period are performed by Section 3 Workers; or It is a business at least fifty one percent (51%) owned and controlled by current public housing residents or residents who currently live in Section 8-assisted housing.